 By exploring these wireframe examples, you can gain a better understanding of the different approaches to website wireframing and choose the one that best suits your project needs.

-1. Wireframe.cc: Great for beginners or solo website owners without design skills.
-Its simple interface and basic color options allow easy drag-and-drop design creation, along with annotation features for keeping track of important details.
+- Wireframe.cc: Great for beginners or solo website owners without design skills.
+Its simple interface and basic colour options allow easy drag-and-drop design creation, along with annotation features for keeping track of important details.

-6. Adobe XD: Part of Adobe CC suite, tailored for product design.
-Despite Figma incorporating some Adobe XD features after acquisition, Adobe CC suite still provides tools for wireframing, modeling, and prototyping.
+- Adobe XD: Part of Adobe CC suite, tailored for product design.
+Despite Figma incorporating some Adobe XD features after the acquisition, Adobe CC suite still provides tools for wireframing, modelling, and prototyping.

 Mockup vs. Wireframe vs. Prototype